menu

 Setting & Lifestyle

 Cannon Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Demographics

-Cannon Beach is an extremely ethnically-diverse city.
+Cannon Beach is a very ethnically-diverse city.
 The people who call Cannon Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cannon Beach residents report their race to be White, followed by Native American.
+The greatest number of Cannon Beach residents report their race to be White, followed by Asian.
 Cannon Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.45% of the city’s residents.
+People of Hispanic or Latino origin account for 20.98% of the city’s residents.
 Important ancestries of people in Cannon Beach include German, English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Cannon Beach is English.
 Other important languages spoken here include Spanish and Italian.